Olympian sleep lessons for regular people, like you and I

 - Begin a pre-sleep routine 90 minutes before bed – turn off televisions, cellphones and bright light electronics.

-Sleep to be an all-star
+Sleep like an all-star to be an all-star!

 You know that staying in shape and eating healthy are the keys to a great lifestyle.
 You don’t need to be a million dollar athlete to appreciate the importance of sleep.
 Become a pro in sleep and you’ll be a champion at life!